A few months ago, I found myself living in Cusco, Peru.

 After getting used to the basic customs and essential culture of the country, I was presented with a chance to adventure through the jungle of Manu National Park.
 Recognizing this as a rare opportunity, I quickly accepted the offer; it was honestly one of the best and wisest choices I have made in my life.
 This article is to tell you that if you are ever given the chance to journey into the Jungle of Manu, you should also immediately seize it with open arms and an excited, eager spirit.

-Peru, in general, is a country engrossed in an enchanting variety of nature that will at once empower you with a feeling of wonder and humble you with a sense of awe.
-Perhaps this sounds like an exaggeration, but I promise that if you let yourself go and experience all that this country has to offer you will feel that instead of exaggerating the feeling, I have failed to properly capture it.
-Cusco serves as a great go between in Peru to travel to different landscapes and attractions.
-One moment, you’ll be in the high mountains nearly bumping into alpacas and the next you’ll be in the jungle watching monkeys.
-More on those amazing animals later.
-Let’s start to get to what this article is all about, the jungle.
+Peru in general is a country engrossed in a variety of nature that will both empower you with a feeling of wonder and humble you with a sense of awe.
+Perhaps this sounds like an exaggeration, but I promise that if you let yourself go and experience all that this country has to offer you will feel it.

 The Journey Begins

 My journey into the jungle started in the city of Cusco, at an altitude of about 11810 ft (3600 m) with hills covered in hodgepodge of buildings and houses that seem outdated by modern standards, but cozy all the same.
 I had spent a couple weeks acclimating to the thin air of the altitude.